 - due to incorrect fuel mixture, the car has problems to pas the TI: when the exhaust gasses are checked, an increased amount of CO/HC is detected.

-Unfortunately, even the replacing of the injectors don’t solve this problem – after a short moment, all previously mentioned symptoms and problems return!
+Unfortunately, even the replacement of the injectors don’t solve this problem – after a short moment, all previously mentioned symptoms and problems return!

 Only restoring of the working capacity of the NOx system and restoring of the Stratified charge fundamentally will prevent the problems, mentioned before.

-The NOx system has to be maintained not only by this reason, that it is one of the conditions for driving to be comfortable and economical.
-If the fuel mixture is not optimal, following problems appear:
+The NOx system has to be maintained not only for this reason, that it is one of the conditions for driving to be comfortable and economical.
+If the fuel mixture is not optimal, the following problems appear: